fable-compiler/Fable/docs/interacting.md

 npm install -g ts2fable
 ```

-You can find common definitions already parsed [here](/import).
+You can find common definitions already parsed [here](https://github.com/fsprojects/Fable/tree/master/import).
 Some of them are available
 in npm, just search for `fable-import` packages.

 ## Import attribute

 The `Import` attribute can be applied to modules, types and even functions.
-It will translate to [ES2015 import statements][import statement](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import),
+It will translate to [ES2015 import statements](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import),
 which can be later transformed to `commonjs`, `amd` or `umd` imports by Babel.

 ```js